hackshackers/hackshackers-hugo/content/news/2018/10/jakarta-opens-hh-group.md

 - Newsletter
 ---

 Happy October, hacks and hackers!
-This month, a new chapter opens in Jakarta.
+This month, a new group opens in Jakarta.

 {{< tweet 1048680912056213510 >}}